 Erected by Hunterdon County Cultural And Heritage Commission.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-A different marker also named Everittstown (about 600 feet away, measured in a direct line); The Convention Army (approx. one mile away); Mount Pleasant General Store (approx. 1˝ miles away); Alexandria Presbyterian Church (approx. 1.7 miles away); Old Stone Church Oak Summit School (approx. 2.1 miles away); Oak Summit Cemetery (approx. 2.1 miles away); Oak Summit (approx. 2.1 miles away).
+A different marker also named Everittstown (about 600 feet away, measured in a direct line); The Convention Army (approx. Mount Pleasant General Store (approx. 1˝ miles away); Alexandria Presbyterian Church (approx. 1.7 miles away); Old Stone Church (approx. 2.1 miles away); Oak Summit School (approx. 2.1 miles away); Oak Summit Cemetery (approx. 2.1 miles away); Oak Summit (approx. 2.1 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 11, 2012, by Alan Edelson of Union Twsp., New Jersey.
-This page has been viewed 465 times since then and 27 times this year.
+It was originally submitted on May 11, 2012, by Alan Edelson of Union Twsp., New Jersey.
+This page has been viewed 503 times since then and 14 times this year.
 Photos: 1, 2, 3. submitted on May 11, 2012, by Alan Edelson of Union Twsp., New Jersey. • Bill Pfingsten was the editor who published this page.